WTIGER001/sfcmap/README.md

 I can see content for a map just for a single game or something...

-Grid for sizing tabs: Columns with auto and 1fr
 Fix coordinates
 Allow points to be added to line